kaiseryet/dash-r/README.md

 # dash-r
-drafts for dash-r, a draft can be found as `app_LASSO.R`
+Drafts for dash-r: a draft can be found as `app_LASSO.R`